fawazahmed0/the-solo-developers-manifesto/README.md

 **Why Solo is Great:**

-- Be humble &amp; happy &amp; be thankful to God for being solo developer, as you are saved from Ideocracies of a team
+- Be humble &amp; happy &amp; be thankful to God for being solo developer, as you are saved from idiocracies of a team
 - No Difference of opinion
 - No rework due to communication gap
 - No need to show off work to someone